 One of the best things about the Nest Cam is that you can detach the camera from its stand, making it very flexible in terms of placement.

 If you do decide to use the stand, you will appreciate the magnetic base and the rotating stand because it helps you put the camera at angles where it could see more of the room.

 Nest Cam has a black finish, making it very easy to blend into whatever design and decor you already have.

 What could be better

-The Nest Cam does not have local storage, so there is no way for you to look at the security footage that it records unless you pay the monthly Nest Aware cloud service, that starts at $10 per month for only 10 days of
+The Nest Cam does not have local storage, so there is no way for you to look at the security footage that it records unless you pay the monthly Nest Aware cloud service, that starts for only 10 days of continuous recording.

-The company could have given its customers a more affordable option, such as offering a subscription plan where you pay $2 for two days of continuous recording, which would be enough to get footage if there are security breaches that you are alerted to.
+The company could have given its customers a more affordable option, such as offering a subscription plan for two days of continuous recording, which would be enough to get footage if there are security breaches that you are alerted to.

 The system does limit itself in that you can get only one sound or motion alerts for every 30 minutes.
 This does not make sense, except to minimize false alerts as you simply cannot have your smartphone chime an alarm every time the motion or sound detectors are triggered.